What Is The Price Of Interlocking Rubber Roof Tiles?

 This tile features a perforated surface for fast draining.
 Its active locking connector system helps to hold the tiles together securely, so they won’t separate.

-This perforated tile is backed by a five-year limited warranty, and it creates a safe, non-slip wet area pool surround surface, too.
+This perforated tile creates a safe, non-slip wet area pool surround surface.

 Economical Rubber Roof Tiles - Sterling Athletic Rubber Tile 1.25 Inch